GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 - Added ICNet. **Note that I have added the ICNet achitecture code, but have not yet integrated it into the main.
 Still trying to figure out the best way to implement it with the auxillary loss.
 Suggestions are welcome.**

-- Added Lovasz loss.

 **Coming Soon:**

 - Speed optimizations with TF Records

 - Support NASNet and MobileNet for segmentation models that use classification network front-ends

-- ResNet-DUC, ResNet-HDC models.
-Plus anything that comes out at CVPR 2018!
+- Anything that comes out at CVPR 2018!

+- Support for exporting inference graph.

 - Optional mean IoU calculations: "micro", "macro", "weighted"